 Fase Tharsis Table Lamp

 Materials: Round chromed metal base (iron).
 2 chrome cut tubes, painted white inside.
-The lampshade part is perforated.
+The tubular part used for the lampshade has elongated slits.
 Black round knob on top.
 Chrome curved or straight rod.
-Bakelite socket.
+Bakelite E14 socket.

 Height: 40 cm / 15.74”

 Base: ∅ 15 cm / 5.90”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.